MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-best-price-calculations.md

 Table 7001 "Price List Line" is compatible with all tables used by the Business Central (Version 15.0) calculation.
 It contains the set of CopyFrom() methods that convert the data from the tables to the Price List Line table.

-If you extended the Business Central (Version 15.0) tables you must also extend the Price List Line table and the CopyFrom() methods by subscribing to special events.
-Here's are examples that extend the Sales Price table with a Document No. field.
+If you extended the Business Central (Version 15.0) tables, you must also extend the Price List Line table and the CopyFrom() methods by subscribing to special events.
+The following example extends the Sales Price table with a Document No. field.

 ```AL
 tableextension 50010 "Document No in Sales Price" extends "Sales Price"